chef-boneyard/audit/README.md

 default['audit']['reporter'] = 'audit-enforcer'
 ```

 Note that detection of non-compliance will immediately terminate the Chef Client run.
-If you specify [multiple reporters](#multiple-reporters), place the `audit-enforcer` at the end of the list to
+If you specify [multiple reporters](#multiple-reporters), place the `audit-enforcer` at the end of the list, allowing the other reporters to generate their output prior to run termination.

 #### Multiple Reporters